-You will have this tool for years, it could be the only time a parent sees your school before parting with £15k for their child's first year.
+You will have this tool for years, it could be the only time a parent sees your school before parting with £15k.
 It's an emotional experience for them.
 So give them something to experience.
-Families will make decisions about your school based on this tool with other online marketing collateral, combined with a video meeting or phone call with the Head so making a good first impression with a premium quality tour is critical.
+Families will make decisions about your school based on this tool with other online marketing collateral, combined with a video meeting or phone call with the Head (which can be done inside our Tours) so making a good first impression with a premium quality tour is critical.